 Our economy relies on organisms that are not native to New Zealand.
 We need to assess and manage the risks of introducing new organisms into New Zealand.

-We manage risks to the environment, the health and safety of people, Māori culture and traditions and the market economy from organisms that are new to New Zealand without limiting New Zealand’s future potential for innovation.
+We manage risks to the environment, the health and safety of people, Māori culture and traditions, and the market economy from organisms that are new to New Zealand.
+We do this without limiting New Zealand’s future potential for innovation.

 In New Zealand, a new organism is defined as:

-- An organism that arrived in New Zealand after 29 July 1998.
+- An organism that was not present in New Zealand immediately before 29 July 1998.